Reindeer hunting in Greenland: Reindeer welfare, sustainability, and quotas

 The controversial suspension of hunting in 1993-1995 "created much public anger."
 Hunters' local knowledge contradicted the official estimates and a survey in 2000-2001 confirmed the hunters' claims that there were far more animals to be harvested.
 Quotas were then radically increased and the hunting season was lengthened: "In an effort to reduce caribou number and density, open harvests were continued in 2003, 2004 and 2005."

 In 2005, improved counting methods revealed that the previous estimates had indeed been misleading and that the population density was far too high, with 3-4 caribou per km^{2}, rather than the preferred 1.2 per km^{2}.
 In 2006 the number of reindeer was estimated to be more than 100,000, which was still too many animals.
 A constant concern is that overpopulation can lead to increased mortality of calves, damage to feeding grounds, and a population crash:

 "Independent of climate and genetics, caribou calf mortality increases with high population density and grazing pressure....
 [O]ver-abundance of caribou on the range may be a current problem, which may soon become an acute problem.
 Unfortunately, it is unknown how much longer the present range can continue to support the current caribou numbers.
 If the herds are allowed to continue status quo or increase further there is a clear risk of lasting damage to ranges.
 If the ranges are destroyed, caribou stocks can be expected to crash.

-Scientists and hunters continue to work together for the best good of all concerned parties: the reindeer, the hunters, the general populace of Greenland, and the very sensitive and vulnerable range grounds, since Greenland's tundra is more sensitive than elsewhere in the Arctic due to the ever-present inland ice sheet.
-This ice sheet acts like an open refrigerator door, stunting the growth of vegetation along the coastal regions and making recovery a slow process.
+Scientists and hunters continue to work together for the benefit of all concerned parties: reindeer, hunters, and the general populace of Greenland.
+Since Greenland's tundra is more sensitive than elsewhere in the Arctic due to the ever-present inland ice sheet, measures have been taken to protect the very sensitive and vulnerable range grounds.
+The ice sheet acts like an open refrigerator door, stunting the growth of vegetation along the coastal regions and making recovery a slow process.